Investing in the Stock Market

 9 - Buy stocks that pay quarterly dividends of 3% or more annually.
 This usually provides a source of income regardless of the stock price fluxuation.
 If you don't want to cash-out the dividends, roll them over to buy more of the same stock (check with your broker for doing this).

-10 - BUY when stock prices are low and SELL when your stock prices make you money (including the trade fees you paid).
+10 - BUY when stock prices are low and SELL when your stock prices make you money (making sure to include the trade fees you have paid).